jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 Or the people are lucky.
 Extremely high levels of compatibility happen, especially from those raised in relatively insular communities and societies who find one another, but you probably aren’t the exception.
 I’m sorry, but that’s how exceptions work.

-As a corollary to this idea, by 3-6 months—assuming there isn’t an acute betrayal of trust,&nbsp; an irreconcilable skeleton in their closet is revealed, or they sustain an injury that changes their personality—you know if the person is worth pursuing something longer.
+As a corollary to this idea, by 3-6 months—assuming there isn’t an acute betrayal of trust,  an irreconcilable skeleton in their closet is revealed, or they sustain an injury that changes their personality—you know if the person is worth pursuing something longer.
 If you’re with someone for a year and you still don’t know if they’re the one for you, you’re either in denial or a liar.

 ## No matter how subtle, disrespect breeds resentment